merinowool100/G03_calc/README.md

 # Calc.

 ## Description
 Simple math calculation game.
-Use upto two digits numbers and + and - calculations.
+Use upto two digits numbers with +/- calculations.
 You try 10 questions.
 If you made a mistake, same Q is put back to the end of the Question list, and the program show it again later until you clear that question.

 ## Demo
 https://merinowool100.github.io/G03_calc/